fecgov/openFEC/README.md

 #### Installing `flyway`
 `Flyway` is a Java application and requires a Java runtime environment (JRE) for execution.

 It is recommended that you install the JRE separately using your package manager of choice, e.g., `Homebrew`, `apt`, etc, and download the version without the JRE e.g. `flyway-commandline-4.2.0.tar.gz` from [Flyway downloads](https://flywaydb.org/getstarted/download).
 This way, you have complete control over your Java version and can use the JRE for other applications like `Elasticsearch`.
-Alternatively, you can download the `flyway` archive that bundles the JRE, e.g., `flyway-commandline-4.2.0-macosx-x64.tar.gz`, `flyway-commandline-4.2.0-linux-x64.tar.gz`, etc.
+If you have trouble with a separate JRE or are not comfortable with managing a separate JRE, you can download the `flyway` archive that bundles the JRE, e.g., `flyway-commandline-4.2.0-macosx-x64.tar.gz`, `flyway-commandline-4.2.0-linux-x64.tar.gz`, etc.

 Expand the downloaded archive.
 Add `<target_directory>/flyway/flyway-4.2.0` to your `PATH` where `target_directory` is the directory in which the archive has been expanded.